FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 A single individual may have facts distributed across multiple individual records, connected by `ALIA` pointers (named after "alias" in the computing sense, not the pseudonym sense).

+An `ALIA` pointer should not point to the superstructure of the `ALIA`.

 :::note
 This specification does not define how to connect `INDI` records with `ALIA`.
 Some systems organize `ALIA` pointers to create a tree structure, with the root `INDI` record containing the composite view of all facts in the leaf `INDI` records.